-- Economic weakness, including inflation, or political instability; - Differing and changing regulatory requirements for drug approvals; - Differing jurisdictions could present different issues for securing, maintaining or obtaining freedom to operate in such jurisdictions; - Potentially reduced protection for intellectual property rights; - Difficulties in compliance with local laws and regulations; - Changes in local regulations and customs, tariffs and trade barriers; - Changes in currency exchange rates, including the Singapore dollar; - Changes in macroeconomic conditions or a specific country's or region's political or economic environment, including bank failures; - Trade protection measures, import or export licensing requirements or other restrictive actions; - Differing reimbursement regimes and price controls; - Negative consequences from changes in tax laws; - Compliance with tax, employment, immigration and labor laws for employees; - Workforce uncertainty in countries where labor unrest is more common than in the United States; - Difficulties associated with staffing and managing international operations, including differing labor relations;

-- Production shortages resulting from any events affecting raw material supply or manufacturing capabilities; - Disruptions on us or our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely resulting from the impact of public health epidemics or pandemics (including, for example, the COVID-19 pandemic); and - Business interruptions resulting from geo-political actions, including war, such as the ongoing conflict between Russia and Ukraine, and terrorism, or natural disasters including typhoons, floods and fires.
+- Economic weakness, including inflation, or political instability; - Differing and changing regulatory requirements for drug approvals; - Differing jurisdictions could present different issues for securing, maintaining or obtaining freedom to operate in such jurisdictions; - Potentially reduced protection for intellectual property rights; - Difficulties in compliance with local laws and regulations; - Changes in local regulations and customs, tariffs and trade barriers; - Changes in currency exchange rates, including the Singapore dollar; - Changes in macroeconomic conditions or a specific country's or region's political or economic environment, including bank failures; - Trade protection measures, import or export licensing requirements or other restrictive actions; - Differing reimbursement regimes and price controls; - Negative consequences from changes in tax laws; - Compliance with tax, employment, immigration and labor laws for employees; - Workforce uncertainty in countries where labor unrest is more common than in the United States; - Difficulties associated with staffing and managing international operations, including differing labor relations; - Production shortages resulting from any events affecting raw material supply or manufacturing capabilities; - Disruptions on us or our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely resulting from the impact of public health epidemics or pandemics (including, for example, the COVID-19 pandemic); and - Business interruptions resulting from geo-political actions, including war, such as the ongoing conflict between Russia and Ukraine and ongoing conflicts in the Middle East, and terrorism, or natural disasters including typhoons, floods and fires.

-We are subject to stringent and changing U.S. and foreign laws, regulations, rules, contractual obligations, policies obligations related to data privacy and security.
-Our actual or perceived failure to comply with such obligations could lead to regulatory investigations or actions; litigations; fines and penalties; a disruption of our business operations; reputational harm; and other adverse business consequences.
+We are subject to stringent and evolving U.S. and foreign laws, regulations, and rules, contractual obligations, industry standards, policies and other obligations related to data privacy and security.
+Our actual or perceived failure to comply with such obligations could lead to regulatory investigations or actions; litigation (including class claims) and mass arbitration demands; fines and penalties; disruptions of our business operations; reputational harm; and other adverse business consequences.

-In the ordinary course of business, we collect, receive, generate, use, transfer, disclose, make accessible, protect, secure, dispose of, transmit, share and store (collectively, processing) personal data and other sensitive data, including proprietary and confidential business data, trade secrets, intellectual property, data we collect about trial participants in connection with clinical trials, sensitive third-party data, and employee and patient data (collectively, sensitive data).
+In the ordinary course of business, we collect, receive, process, generate, use, transfer, disclose, make accessible, protect, secure, dispose of, transmit, share and store (collectively, process) personal data and other sensitive data, including proprietary and confidential business data, trade secrets, intellectual property, data we collect about trial participants in connection with clinical trials, sensitive third-party data, and employee and patient data (collectively, sensitive data).

-Our data processing activities may subject us to numerous data privacy and security obligations, such as various laws, regulations, guidance, industry standards, external and internal privacy and security policies, contractual requirements, and other obligations relating to data privacy and security.
+Our data processing activities subject us to numerous data privacy and security obligations, such as various laws, regulations, guidance, industry standards, external and internal privacy and security policies, contractual requirements, and other obligations relating to data privacy and security.